 - 1. Actuarial certifications must be included with each ILVA product filing and must include the following: - a.
 Interim Values defined in the contract provide equity between the contract holder and the insurance company; - b.
-The assumptions used to value the Derivative Asset Proxy including implied volatilities, risk-free rates, dividend yields, and other parameters required to value the derivatives are consistent with the observable market prices of derivative assets over the Index Strategy Term, whenever possible.
+The assumptions used to determine the market value of the Derivative Asset Proxy including implied volatilities, risk-free rates, dividend yields, and other parameters required to value the derivatives are consistent with the observable market prices of derivative assets over the Index Strategy Term, whenever possible.
 Valuation techniques include the standard Black-Scholes method, Monte-Carlo Simulation techniques, and other market consistent option valuation techniques for more complex options; - c.
-The contractually defined Interim Values are materially consistent with the Interim Values that would be produced using the Hypothetical Portfolio methodology for each combination of Index Strategy and Index Strategy Term over the Index Strategy Term less a provision for the Trading Costs at the time the Interim Value is calculated; - d.
-Any Trading unwinding Costs represent reasonably expected or actual costs at the time the Interim Value is calculated; and
+The contractually defined Interim Values are materially consistent with the Interim Values that would be produced using the Hypothetical Portfolio methodology, based on option pricing parameters at the beginning of the Index Term, -for each combination of Index Strategy and Index Strategy Term over the Index Strategy Term less a provision for the Trading Costs at the time the Interim Value is calculated; - d.
+Any Trading Costs represent reasonably expected or actual costs at the time the Interim Value is calculated; and